Plymouth Meeting Web Design

-Mobile-friendly websites will normally be configured for two scenarios – smartphone and desktop computer, while a responsive site will – as the name suggests – respond to whatever screen on which you view it: smartphones, tablets, desktops.
+Mobile-friendly websites will normally be configured for two scenarios – smartphone and desktop computer, while a responsive site will – as the name suggests – respond to whatever screen on which you view it: smartphones, tablets, laptops and desktops.

 Both mobile-friendly and responsive sites are effective tools for making sure people can view your site from their smartphones, but on some devices a responsive site will be easier to use.